 - 1. Coordinating recovery efforts - 2.
-Managing habitat and food sources throughout the OBPs range - 3.
-Monitoring habitat and food sources throughout the OBPs range - 4.
+Managing habitat and food sources throughout the OBP's range - 3.
+Monitoring habitat and food sources throughout the OBP's range - 4.
 Monitoring the wild population throughout its range - 5.
 Enhancing the captive-breeding and release programs - 6.
 Increasing public education and information available

-The criteria for meeting these six recovery actions were:
+The seven criteria for meeting these six recovery actions were:

-- Criteria 1: All of the following criteria must be met by 2001 (relative to 1996 levels) - Criteria 2: Increasing the area, or carrying-capacity, of critical mainland habitat by 10% - Criteria 3: Actively maintaining the carrying-capacity of breeding habitat through frequent controlled burning in south-west Tasmania - Criteria 4: Increasing the probability of the average winter survival, or cohort longevity, of banded birds by 10%

-- Criteria 5: Increasing the maximum number of wild birds counted during the national winter counts by 100% - Criteria 6: Releasing 20-30 captive-bred birds into the wild each year

-Criteria 7: Continually updating the Population Viability Analysis (PVA) to provide estimations of extinction within the wild over the next 10 years
+- 1 All of the following criteria must be met by 2001 (relative to 1996 levels) - 2 Increasing the area, or carrying-capacity, of critical mainland habitat by 10% - 3 Actively maintaining the carrying-capacity of breeding habitat through frequent controlled burning in south-western Tasmania - 4 Increasing the probability of the average winter survival, or cohort longevity, of banded birds by 10% - 5 Increasing the maximum number of wild birds counted during the national winter counts by 100% - 6 Releasing 20-30 captive-bred birds into the wild each year - 7 Continually updating the Population Viability Analysis (PVA) to provide estimates of extinction within the wild over the next 10 years